"My mama don't like you and she likes everybody" ~Justin Beiber

 GOT TALENT?
 PROVE IT!

 Soul Dope Sunday was created for the Indie artist.
-It is h
+It is held

 Open kitchen.
 Full bar.